airr-community/adc-api-tests/README.md

 # Testing approach

+- Load test dataset into repository
 - Python code to run a single test
 - Bash script to run a suite of tests and report results.

+## Loading Test Dataset into Repository

+The tests expect a specific dataset to be loaded into the repository.
+Queries are designed to return specific data records to test that query construction and operation is working as expected by the API service.

 ## Test subdirectories